AndreiChim/IVAORO_TMS/README.md

 6. Change the training locations and/or training types in "request_training.php".

 7. You should be ready to go!
-Logs are located in the logs folder within
+Logs are located in the logs folder within the root of your TMS folder.